 I began the redesign process with a heuristic evaluation of the original tool and conducted usability studies and interviews to understand how employees use the publishing application.
 I completed a full redesign, including UAT testing and close collaboration with the development team and project managers.
 This included initial sketches and wireframes, low-high fidelity mockups, interactive prototypes and presentations to key stakeholders and executives.
 I was also closely involved with the development team throughout the build out phase, and worked with accessibility to ensure accessibilities standards were being included in the new UI.

 My redesign combined the 3 applications into 1 and reduced the amount of time required to complete the publication process by 90%.
-A large focus was placed on the ability to perform one action on an unlimited number of courses at the same time, in addition to reducing the preceived wait time while actions are being performed and a full redesign of the UI.
-The new publishing tool has been live for 6 months and the feedback has been very positive.
+A large focus was placed on the ability to perform one action on an unlimited number of courses at the same time, in addition to reducing the perceived wait time while actions are being performed and a full redesign of the UI.
+The new publishing tool has been live for almost 2 years and the feedback has been very positive.

 Any genius at an Apple store must be able to handle unique requests from customers.
 For example, if a customer would like their iPhone assessed and repaired, a Genius or Technician will need to know exactly what to do and how.
 These employees take training that my team produces and provides on an online learning platform.
 While previous versions have provided necessary content for Apple employees, my team has received feedback over the years on major pain points.
-These included an outdated design, accessibility issues, non-responsive design, stale content, not intuitive, lacking functionality and a general feeling of being unmotivated to learn content because of a poor experience using the learning platform.
+These included an outdated design (the original site was designed by an intern in 2012), accessibility issues, non-responsive design, stale content, not intuitive, lacking functionality and a general feeling of being unmotivated to learn content because of a poor experience using the learning platform.
 In addition, since this website is viewed by Apple employees worldwide, localization of content has been overlooked over the years.
 Maintaining this as a focus throughout the design process was also key in producing a successful redesign.